 Healthcare providers which have mapped their in-house training to the Framework are eligible to submit a Declaration of Alignment, confirming which of their training programmes are aligned to the Framework subjects.
 Aligned healthcare provider organisations may also be listed on a Directory; by sharing this information, employer organisations can recognise where training delivered in other organisations is in compliance with the Framework and thereby help to prevent unnecessary duplication of training as staff move between roles and organisations.

 - See the CSTF Directory of Aligned Healthcare Providers here

 NB.
-The Directory of Aligned Healthcare Providers is open to healthcare providers, delivering in-house staff training (e.g. NHS Trusts) and to public sector education institutions which have incorporated the requirements of the Framework within curricula.
-This Directory is not intended as a list of ‘approved’ training providers and it does not include commercial training suppliers.
+The Directory of Aligned Healthcare Providers is open to healthcare provider organisations in ‘not for profit’ sectors, for example NHS Trusts delivering in-house staff training and public sector education institutions which have incorporated the requirements of the Framework within curricula.
+This Directory is not intended as a list of ‘approved’ training providers and it does not include commercial suppliers.